-Take a minute or two to think about how to customize your Professional Headline (that section right under your name) on LinkedIn.
+Take a minute or two to think about how to customize your LinkedIn Headline (that section right under your name) on LinkedIn.
 You have 120 characters to describe who you are, what you do and whom you serve.
-Check out this article to learn how to construct your LinkedIn headline correctly!

 Tip Nine: The Crucial Summary Section

 Another forgotten but crucial section on LinkedIn is your Summary Section.
 (Sometimes known as a Background Section).
 You have 2000 characters to describe in detail who you are, what you do and whom you serve.
 I know this article is about YOUR personal brand, but to really be successful, it needs to be all about your audience!
 Make sure the first 200 characters (70 on mobile) are strong, since that is all people will see until they click on See more.
 See these two profiles for good Summary Sections:

 Tip Ten: Add Your Skills